Andrew Blattman Sells 100,000 Shares of IPH Limited (ASX:IPH) Stock

 IPH Increases Dividend

-The firm also recently declared a Interim dividend, which will be paid on Thursday, March 21st.
-Stockholders of record on Thursday, March 21st will be issued a dividend of $0.16 per share.
+The company also recently announced a Interim dividend, which will be paid on Thursday, March 21st.
+Stockholders of record on Thursday, March 21st will be issued a $0.16 dividend.
 This represents a dividend yield of 2.38%.
-This is a positive change from IPH’s previous Interim dividend of $0.16.
+This is a boost from IPH’s previous Interim dividend of $0.16.
 The ex-dividend date of this dividend is Monday, February 26th.
-IPH’s dividend payout ratio (DPR) is 117.86%.
+IPH’s dividend payout ratio is presently 117.86%.

 IPH Limited, together with its subsidiaries, provides intellectual property (IP) services and products in Australia, New Zealand, Asia, Canada, and internationally.
 It operates through four segments: Intellectual Property Services Australia & New Zealand, Intellectual Property Services Asia, Intellectual Property Services Canada, and Adjacent Businesses.